0

 If you want to taste classic Indian food, try Patrani Machi or Chole Masala.
 If you want to travel to Europe without leaving Singapore, try an array of European dishes, such as lobster Thermidor and steak au poivre.
 For a unique experience, try their chicken tikka croquette and Chargrilled salmon.

-The high-tea experience is for those who wish to enjoy an afternoon sipping Chamomile Tea.
+The high-tea experience is for those who wish to enjoy an afternoon sipping Masala Tea.
 It includes a choice of three savouries, one dessert and a hot beverage.
 The point is to enjoy the traditional and creative dishes while vibing in an affluent setting.

 Don't worry, there is something for everyone.
 For those who drink light, Colonial Favourite is a refreshing cocktail with spice-infused vodka, the essence of elderflower liqueur, and jasmine tea.